ni-lie/RainWatcher/Readme.md

 <h1>RainWatcher</h1>

-This project aims to utilize recorded rainfall data from PAGASA to formulate a time series forecasting model.
+This project aims to utilize recorded rainfall data from PAGASA to formulate a linear regression model.

 This project is developed by: